TheBizzle/PathFinding/README.md

 ## Summary

-Scala implementation of unidirectional and bidirectional versions of the A* pathfinding algorithm, along with plenty of other stuff that I've played around with while learning about Scala.
+This project contains Scala implementations of unidirectional and bidirectional versions of the A* pathfinding algorithm, along with plenty of other stuff that I've played around with while learning about Scala.

 **This project is no longer under active development.**